Japan women's national football team: 2015 World Cup

 Japan, then fourth in the world, was drawn into Group C for the 2015 FIFA Women's World Cup, with tournament debutants Ecuador, Switzerland, and Cameroon.
 Japan won all three games, securing passage into the Round of 16, where they drew yet another tournament debutant in the Netherlands.
 Saori Ariyoshi and Mizuho Sakaguchi scored goals for Japan, and they ultimately survived a couple of nervy moments to get into the quarterfinals.

 In a all-Asian quarterfinal against Australia, Japan once again used their technical possession game to frustrate the Matildas and negate their speed.
 Mana Iwabuchi notched the only goal of the game three minutes from time to send Japan to the semifinals.

-Against England in the semifinals, Nadeshiko Japan was able to survive against the tenacious Lionesses, as the two teams traded goals from the penalty spot (Aya Miyama for Japan, Fara Williams for England).
-Deadlocked from the 40th minute on, Japan got a truly fortunate break as English centre back Laura Bassett, in trying to clear out a Japan cross, ended up scoring an own-goal at the death.
+Against England in the semifinals, Nadeshiko Japan was able to survive against the Lionesses, as the two teams traded goals from the penalty spot (Aya Miyama for Japan, Fara Williams for England).
+Deadlocked from the 40th minute on, Japan got abreak as English centre back Laura Bassett, in trying to clear out a Japan cross, ended up scoring an own-goal at the death.
 This set up a rematch with the United States from the 2011 Women's World Cup.

 Unfortunately for Japan, the Americans came out flying and scored four goals in the first 16 minutes of the match, with American midfielder Carli Lloyd scoring a hat trick in the process.
 Yuki Ogimi brought Japan one back in the 27th minute, and an own goal from Julie Johnston halved the American lead, but Tobin Heath put the final touch on the United States' third Women's World Cup victory.

-Asian domination and Brief decline (2016–2022)
+Asian domination and brief decline (2016–2022)

 2018 AFC Women's Asian Cup

 Defending champions Japan won in 2014 and played in the continental competition held in Jordan in a group with then-runners-up Australia, South Korea and Vietnam.
 In Group C, Nadeshiko beat the Vietnamese 4-0 and drew the following two games against the South Koreans and the Australians.
 As Japan, Australia and South Korea each finished with 5 points, the tiebreaker was goal difference and the Japanese finished second behind Australia (the goal difference was also decisive for Japan to secure a direct spot in the 2019 FIFA Women's World Cup over South Korea).

 In the semi-finals, Japan defeated again China by 3–1 with a goal from Mana Iwabuchi and two goals from Kumi Yokoyama.
 The final match in Amman was a repeat of the 2014 final between Japan and Australia, in which Nadeshiko defeated the Matildas again thanks to a goal scored by Yokoyama in the 84th minute.
 It was Japan's second continental title and their second title in a row.